Difference between quantum annealing by imaginary-time and real-time Schr\"{o}dinger equation of Grover's search: Analytical Results

 If the initial condition is chosen to be $\tilde{C}_{0}(0)=C_{0}(0)=1$ and $\tilde{C}_{1}(0)=C_{1}(0)=0$, the upper bound of $\tilde{C}_{0}(s)$ is $1$ because $d\tilde{C}_{0}(s) / ds \leq 0$.
 Substituting the initial conditions and upper coefficient bound into Eq. (\ref{eq:tilde_C}) and multiplying the resulting expression by $ e^{-\tau \phi_1 (s)}$ yields

 The asymptotic behavior of long-term annealing has been already obtained in Refs.\cite{Math_foundation} and \cite{adiabatic_condition}.
 Here, we calculate the upper bound of $D_{1}(s)$ for short-term annealing.
 In deriving asymptotic behavior, integration by parts yields multiplication by $1/\tau$, because $e^{\tau \Delta \phi_{10}(s')}$ in the integrand of Eq. (\ref{eq:D_definition}) is integrated.
 Consequently, the resulting expression is accurate only if the annealing time is sufficiently long.
 We carry out the integration by parts by differentiating $e^{\tau \Delta \phi_{10}(s')}$, which yields the multiplication by $\tau$.
 The resulting expression is accurate only if the annealing time is sufficiently short.
-To simplify the following calculations, we carry out integration by parts, using the same method we used to derive the asymptotic behavior a single time.
+To simplify the following calculations, we first carry out integration by parts, using the same method which is used to derive the asymptotic behavior.

 When $N \gg 1$, the integration of Eq. (\ref{eq:gap_integral}) and approximation of the resulting expression yields

 By substituting Eq. (\ref{eq:phi_approximation}) into Eq. (\ref{eq:integral_by_part1}), $D_{1}(s)$ at the end of QA-IT is given by